solarslurpi/GrowBuddies/docs/snifferbuddy.md

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vQnc4PqB6jgMzFOIMZqWpJ1dFUUdEsrNfNtB4n6q8jmW68PfWBYvIfANB0gqFjMqUh3rn0Cm_YLLthx/pub?w=984&amp;h=474&amp;align=middle">
 :::

-sniff...sniff...sniff...SnifferBuddy happily hangs around in a grow tent sending out mqtt messages containing air quality readings (like temperature, humidity, CO2, etc.) over a home's wifi.
+sniff...sniff...sniff...Inside SnifferBuddy is a [SCD30 air quality sensor](https://www.adafruit.com/product/4867) measuring the air's temperature, humidity, and CO2 level.
 There is a photoresistor at the top of SnifferBuddy to indicate whether the grow lights are on or off.
-The messages are sent to the growBuddy broker.
-This is an  mqtt broker that runs on the growBuddy server.
-The star of SnifferBuddy is the [SCD30 sensor from Adafruit](https://www.adafruit.com/product/4867) .
-The sensor is what provides the temperature, RH, and CO2 values.
-SnifferBuddy talks with the other Buddies using mqtt which is provided by [Tasmota firmware](https://tasmota.github.io/docs/About/).
-The mqtt messages must be picked up by the growBuddy broker to be useful.
+The brains behind SnifferBuddy is an ESP286 running [Tasmota firmware](https://tasmota.github.io/docs/About/).
+The Tasmota software publishes the readings over mqtt to an mqtt broker running on [Gus()](gus_doc).

 :::{figure} images/snifferbuddy_in_growtent.jpg
 :align: center